JamesYang007/concepts-guide/README.md

 Note that the struct `incrementable` satisfies the concept `Incrementable`.
 The struct `not_incrementable` satisfies all of the constraints of `Incrementable` except that the return type of prefix `operator++` is `int&`, which is _not_ the same as `not_incrementable&`.
-Hence, you will get a compiler error once you call `double_increment`!
+Hence, you will get a compiler error once you pass it to `double_increment`!

 The test code is located in `src` directory - feel free to play around with it!